-A walking pattern is dynamic when it contains singlesupport phases that are not statically stable, i.e. the center of mass (COM) of the robot leaves the area above contact and undergoes divergent dynamics.
-These dynamic phases can be used not only to increase the walking speed, but also for stabilization as illustrated by reactive stepping strategies [1], [2].
-To measure the dynamic capabilities of a rough-terrain walking pattern generator (RT-WPG), we can measure the relative duration of double-support phases, or the amount of time spent in statically-stable configurations.
+A walking pattern is dynamic when it contains singlesupport phases that are not statically stable, i.e. where the center of mass (COM) of the robot leaves the area above contact and undergoes divergent dynamics.
+These dynamic phases are used to increase walking speed as well as to control balance, as illustrated by reactive stepping strategies [1], [2].
+To estimate the dynamic capabilities of a rough-terrain walking pattern generator1 (RT-WPG), we can measure the duration of double-support phases, or the amount of time spent in statically-stable configurations.
 For instance, our previous RT-WPG [3] spends roughly 40% of its gait in double-support, and about 90% of the time in statically-stable configurations.
-In contrast, our present RT-WPG, in a similar setup, spends less than 5% of its gait in double-support, and about 40% of the time in statically-stable configurations.
+In contrast, our present RT-WPG, in the same scenario, spends less than 5% of its gait in double-support, and about 40% of the time in statically-stable configurations.

-One reason why previous solutions tended to be conservative lies in enforcing contact stability, i.e. making sure that contacts sustain while the robot pushes on them to move.
-To generate contact-stable trajectories, one needs to guarantee that all contact wrenches throughout the motion lie inside their respective contact wrench cones.
-So far, the full problem has only been solved in whole-body motion generation [4], or more recently in centroidal motion generation [5], [6], [7], where computation time is provided until a solution is found.
-For real-time control, it is common to reduce the number of variables by regulating the centroidal angular momentum to $\dot{\mathbf{L}}G = 0$ .
-Doing so simplifies the equations of motion of the COM to:
+A major concern while walking is to enforce contact stability, i.e. making sure that contacts neither slip nor tilt while the robot pushes on them to move.
+To generate contact-stable trajectories, one needs to guarantee that all contact wrenches throughout the motion lie inside their respective wrench cones [4].
+So far, the full problem has only been solved in whole-body motion generation [5], or more recently in centroidal motion generation [6], [7], [8], where computation time is provided until a solution is found.
+For real-time control, it is common to reduce the number of variables by regulating the centroidal angular momentum to $\dot{\mathbf{L}}G = 0$.
+Doing so simplifies the Newton-Euler equations of motion to: